diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 PARTITION (dt='2001-01-01', country='GB');
 ```

-At the filesystem level, partitions are simply nested subdirectories of the table directory.
+At the filesystem level, partitions are `simply nested subdirectories of the table directory`.
 After loading a few more files into the logs table, the directory structure might look like this:
 ```html
 /user/hive/warehouse/logs